by Sam Juliano

 I am leaving behind me fifty years of memory.
 Memory…..Who shall say what is real and what is not?
 Can I believe my friends all gone when their voices are a glory in my ears?
 No. And I will stand to say no and no again, for they remain a living truth within my mind.
 There is no fence nor hedge around time that is gone.
 You can say go back and have what you like of it…So I can close my eyes on my valley as it was…….-Huw Morgan

 The legacy of John Ford’s coal-mining saga, How Green Was My Valley, based on Richard Llewelyn’s novel, is mired in a negative statistic in Oscar history.
 It’s is always maligned as the film that beat out the most influential and celebrated film in the history of American cinema – Orson Welles’ Citizen Kane – for the Best Picture prize.
 And as such, it is a film that seems to always get the short end of the stick from film historians and some classic films buffs.
 Releasing a year after Ford’s masterful The Grapes of Wrath(1940) the film was looked on by skeptics as a glossy Hollywood tearjerker that disavowed important social and political issues in favor of melodrama.
 A few modern critics have derided the film’s sentimental story, with one even calling it “a monstrous slurry of tears and coal dust.”
-Even a close friend and colleague takes strong issue with what he calls “phony Welsh accents” and the film’s preponderance of tears.
+An esteemed colleague takes strong issue with what he calls “phony Welsh accents” and the film’s preponderance of tears.

 By and large, though, these negative opinions have been avalanched in true coal miner fashion by contemporary critics, film historians and audiences who now see How Green Was My Valley as a film about ‘disintegration of family’ and of a culture due in large measure to economic depression, that still evinces its ideological world view that boasts an indominability of the human spirit and a deep nostalgia for the past and of familial bonds and sibling love.

 The film is told from the point-of-view of the youngest son of a large coal-mining Welsh family led by a stern traditionalist patriarch and an affectionate but strong-willed mother, the latter of whom favors established work ethic over progressive notions of breaking family traditions to persue an education.
 Llewellyn’s famous novel, a revered work of literature focuses on the change in the valley as opposed to Ford’s view in the film where Huw never changes, and becomes in essence a kind of specter, viewing events that will permanently alter the mining valley forever, laying waste to a culture no longer tenable.
-In Huw’s statement at the outset of this review, his gaze looks out his window at the desolute slum his valley is today only to dissolve into his imagination’s images of the lush valley of his childhood, which includes the church, the candy shop where he spends his allowance, and the daily and weekly ‘domestic’ rituals of mining families.
+In Huw’s statement at the outset of this review, his gaze looks out his window at the desolate slum his valley is today only to dissolve into his imagination’s images of the lush valley of his childhood, which includes the church, the candy shop where he spends his allowance, and the daily and weekly ‘domestic’ rituals of mining families.
 The lyrical narration doesn’t hide the literary origins nor the script, which follows Llewellyn’s book closely (some say word-for-word), and this makes for tightening of time and telescoping of events.
 It is unavoidable that the long novel needed to be compromised or suppressed for this roughly two-hour film, and the sexual affairs of Hew’s brothers.
 Ford’s own especially vital ‘addition’ to Dunne’s script was the film’s coda, in which “idyllic memory” triumphs over “tragic actuality.”
 This allows this often downbeat film to wind down on a happy note.
 However, looking back, to experience the movie only as a celebration of Huw’s dreamy myopia, denial of reality and adhesion to tradition is to experience only Huw’s point of view, not Ford’s view of him.
 The novel was more concerned about changes in the valley.

 The visual style and design of How Green Was My Valley is such that most of the film occurs in flashback.
 Huw’s adult off-camera voice narrates, scenes are shot from the visual point of view, scenes frame Huw at their compositional focal point.